muratk5n/thirdwave/en/README.md

 earlier), go blitzkrieg to create a psyc scare factor; AFG army would have to think "OMG US is leaving" along with "OMG Tali is coming in".
 That was their goal and they succeeded.
 Of course it looked bad for US, it sucked.
-But on the whole these people are poor live out of shoddy shacks with a few sheep hopefully used for regular things not taken advantage of.
+But on the whole these people are poor, live out of shoddy shacks with a few sheep

 ---